rbatis/rbatis.io/docs/v4/README.md

 >  debug_mode allow  show the project build gen rust code and show the database rows or error. and then you can see build log.

+>  Note!
+We recommend that you turn off debug_mode in production

 * add on your project/cargo.toml
 ```toml
 //just add Cargo.toml features=["debug_mode"]